 JBL Link View

-The JBL Link View's 8-inch display is slightly smaller than the Nest Hub Max, and the design isn't as neat as Google's new smart display either, but the JBL Link View offers sound delivery with big bass, a compact size and it's cheaper than the Max too.
+The JBL Link View's 8-inch display is slightly smaller than the Nest Hub Max, and the design isn't as neat as Google's smart display either, but the JBL Link View offers sound delivery with big bass, a compact size and it's cheaper than the Max too.